Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### a.
 Sebastien JUDOT

-Sebastien JUDOT start his day at 8AM, he left his home a quarter hour before the school starts and go at school with his electric scooter.
+Sebastien JUDOT starts his day at 8AM, he left his home a quarter hour before the school starts and go at school with his electric scooter.
 At 9AM, he goes on amphitheater to follow the first monday of month meeting.
-During the 1st break at 10:45AM, he likes to go on library to read or just speak with his friends quietly.
+During the 1st break at 10:45AM, he likes to go on library to read or just to speak with his friends quietly.
 After the break, he continues his morning with project time until the launch.
 During the lunch, he warms his food that is cooked by his mother the day before.
 During the afternnon, he return in his project room to work with his team.
 He ends his day with a return on electric scooter and continue to work on his personnal project at home.

 ### b.
 Voleta DONATELLO
 ### c.
 Marshall SPLINTER
 ### d.
 Jeanne PANCREASSE

+Jeanne PANCREASSE is a female, she doesn't smoke, she eats outside the school.
+She comes at school by walk.
+During the break, she drinks cofee and she goes in resting room.

+Jeanne PANCREASSE starts his day at 8:30AM, she left her home five minutes before the school starts and go at school by walking.
+At 9:20AM, she arrives in late and receive a written warning.
+She don't have the permission to enter before the break because she is late.
+At the 1st break at 10:45AM, she can enter in the school and she goes at the coffee distributor.
+After the break, she continues her morning with a course on the Go language.
+During the lunch, she eat outside the school, principally in fast foods.
+During the afternnon, she return in her Go language course.

 ### e.
 Emile SAVATTE
 ### f.
 Jordan CAPUERA
 ### g.
 Kimberley GONZALES